SM-Abbas/Scientific-Calculator-python-/README.md

 Download python from python.org

-open Idle then open compiler in idle by pressing ctrl+N
+open Idle then open Script mode in idle by pressing ctrl+N

 paste the code available in .py file